HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 1. This command does not register or unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) or [Undeploy Themes](./themes.md#undeploy-theme) commands.
 2. LiveSync Push Theme is currently only intended for 1 developer working on 1 theme.
 Concurrent usage of this command or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), is not supported.
-3. Conflict Detection and Resolutions are not possible.
+3. Conflict Detection and Resolutions are not implemented.
 4. Do not trigger the LiveSync commands inside the target local theme path.
 Always provide the absolute or relative path as input for `-themePath`.
 5. Case-Sensitivity for file and folder naming are not supported.
 6. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.